brcrista/brcrista.github.io/README.md

-# Dotcom
+# brcrista.github.io

-The code for my personal website, <briancristante.com>.
+The code for my personal website.

+The site is built with [Jekyll](https://jekyllrb.com) and is deployed on [GitHub Pages](https://docs.github.com/en/pages).